gretelai/gretel-airflow-pipelines/README.md

-# Gretel on Airflow Runbooks
+# Gretel Airflow Pipeline Examples

 This repository contains resources and references for integrating Gretel APIs with Airflow.